flyingmachine/brave-clojure-web/content/writing-macros.md

 get a NullPointerException.

 We ended up with this code because `map` returns a list.
 In this case, it returned a list of `println` expressions.
-Unquote splicing was invented exactly for this reason.
+What an inconvenience!
+As it happens, though, unquote splicing was invented exactly to handle this kind of situation.
 Unquote splicing is represented by `~@`.
 Here are some examples:

 ```clojure
 ;; Without unquote splicing